Square pyramid: As a right pyramid

-Many mathematicians have discovered the formula for calculating the volume of a square pyramid in ancient times.
+Many mathematicians discovered the formula for calculating the volume of a square pyramid in ancient times.
 In the Moscow Mathematical Papyrus, Egyptian mathematicians demonstrated knowledge of the formula for calculating the volume of a truncated square pyramid, suggesting that they were also acquainted with the volume of a square pyramid, but it is unknown how the formula was derived.
 Beyond the discovery of the volume of a square pyramid, the problem of finding the slope and height of a square pyramid can be found in the Rhind Mathematical Papyrus.
 The Babylonian mathematicians also considered the volume of a frustum, but gave an incorrect formula for it.
 One Chinese mathematician Liu Hui also discovered the volume by the method of dissecting a rectangular solid into pieces.